 Housing costs in Brewster are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Unlike some towns, Brewster isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Brewster are a mix of both white- and blue-collar jobs.
-Overall, Brewster is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Brewster who work in sales jobs (13.84%), management occupations (10.33%), and office and administrative support (9.93%).
+Brewster is a decidedly white-collar town, with fully 85.44% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Brewster is a town of professionals, managers, and service providers.
+There are especially a lot of people living in Brewster who work in management occupations (17.07%), sales jobs (9.14%), and office and administrative support (8.70%).

-Brewster is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Brewster is a great place for families with children to consider.
+First of all, many other families with children live here, making Brewster a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Brewster has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Brewster’s overall crime rate is lower than average for the country.

 Brewster is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Brewster in 2010 was $37,792, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $151,168 for a family of four.
-However, Brewster contains both very wealthy and poor people as well.
+The per capita income in Brewster in 2018 was $45,363, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $181,452 for a family of four.

 The people who call Brewster home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brewster residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Brewster include English, Italian, German, and Scottish.
+Important ancestries of people in Brewster include Irish, English, Italian, German, and Portuguese.

 The most common language spoken in Brewster is English.
-Other important languages spoken here include Slavic languages and Spanish.
+Other important languages spoken here include Polish and Spanish.